The main provisions of the Ohio Mental Health Parity law can be found in sections 1751.01, 3923.28, 3923.281 and 3923.282 of the Ohio Revised Code.

 Q: Will the federal government be issuing additional guidance on the Act?

 A: Yes.
 The three federal agencies charged with enforcement of the Act have issued additional guidance.
-Click here for the rule.
+Click here

 Q: Does the new federal mental health parity law preempt the Ohio Mental Health Parity Act of 2007?